Culture statistics - international trade in cultural goods

 Eurostat compiles data on international trade in cultural goods from its Comext database, which contains statistics on international trade in goods for the EU Member States, EFTA countries and candidate countries.

-The list of internationally traded cultural goods was established on the basis of HS and CN classifications and according to the criteria set out in the ESSnet-Culture final report (2012).
-In the process of selection of cultural goods, numerous HS and CN codes at the lowest level of disaggregation were identified within the 10 cultural domains specified in the ESSnet-Culture report (see methodology/metadata section).
-The central selection criterion was ‘artistic creation’.
-For the sake of consistency and in order to facilitate analysis of trends, the cultural goods were aggregated into 11 meaningful groups.
-The detailed list of cultural aggregates can be found in Annex 1 to Metadata on international trade in cultural goods.
+The list of internationally traded cultural goods was established on the basis of CN.
+In the process of selection of cultural goods, the CN codes at the 8-digit level of disaggregation were identified within the 10 cultural domains acknowledged by the ESSnet-Culture final report (2012) (see methodology/metadata section).
+For the sake of consistency and in order to facilitate analysis of trends, the numerous goods identified were aggregated into 12 meaningful categories.
+The detailed list of cultural aggregates can be found in Annex 2 to Metadata on international trade in cultural goods.

-The dimensions available in Comext database allow for the computation of the following indicators on imports and exports of cultural goods for declaring EU Member States, EFTA countries and candidate countries:
+The dimensions available in Comext database allow for the computation of the following indicators on imports and exports of cultural goods for declaring EU Member States and candidate countries:

-- value of trade in thousands of euros (THS);
+- value of trade in thousands of euros (THS_EUR);

 - percentage of country’s total trade (PC_TOT);